mbaumer/us_hep_funding/docs/_states/PA.md

 <a name="PA-14"></a>
 [Back to top](#top)
 ## PA-14 -- Rep. Michael Doyle (D)
+### Committees
+Michael Doyle is the #7 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $12,798,000.00 in SC HEP grants.